mohsenasm/spark-on-yarn-cluster/Readme.md

   2. Run the `join command` into each worker.
   3. On the swarm manager, for each node, assign label `node-id`. (`docker node update --label-add node-id=1 node1_hostname`)
   4. Update file `swarm/spark-swarm-client.yml`.
-2. Run swarm cluster with `docker stack deploy -c spark-swarm.yml tpcds`.
+2. Run swarm cluster with `docker stack deploy -c spark-swarm.yml tpcds` and wait until all services in `docker service ls` be running.
 3. Run `python3 run_tpcds_on_swarm.py 1 10 20 40 35 70 100 120 135 150`.
 Then history will be on `hdfs:///spark-history` and on `./output/spark-history` in the host.
 4. Remove the cluster:
-  1. Remove all services: `docker stack rm tpcds`
+  1. Remove all services: `docker stack rm tpcds && docker-compose -f spark-swarm-client.yml down -v`
   2. On each nodes:
-    * wait until `docker ps` print no services.
+    * wait until `docker ps` prints no services.
     * execute `docker ps && docker container prune && docker volume prune` and confirm `y`.

 ## Web Tools